iotexproject/iotex-core/logger/README.md

 # logger package
 Here we use Zerolog for logging (https://github.com/rs/zerolog). zerolog is a json based logger that is lightning fast and efficient in production code.
 See its benchmark for reference.
 With json based logger, all logs and errors can be easily parsed and analyzed from all servers.

-Usage:
+## Usage

 ```
 import "logger"
 logger.Print("your message")